-- For current students, an official transcript may be requested in person through the Student Services office.
+- For current students, an official printed transcript may be requested in person through the Student Services office.

 - Unofficial transcripts can be printed from Banner directly or can be cut and pasted into a Word document and then printed.
 Your unofficial transcript does not need to be on resume paper.

 Writing a thank you letter after an interview is a must.
 It establishes goodwill, expresses appreciation and can strengthen your candidacy for the job.
 Some employers think less of interviewees who fail to send a thank you note promptly.